ros2/ros2_documentation/source/Tutorials/Parameters/Understanding-ROS2-Parameters.rst

       ros2 param load <node_name> <parameter_file>

-    To load the ./turtlesim.yaml file generated with ``ros2 param dump`` into ``/turtlesim`` node’s parameters, enter the command:
+    To load the ./turtlesim.yaml file generated with ``ros2 param dump`` into ``/turtlesim`` node’s parameters, close the ``/turtlesim`` node and start it up one more time by command:

     .. code-block:: console

-      ros2 param load /turtlesim ./turtlesim.yaml
+      ros2 run turtlesim turtlesim_node --ros-args --params-file ./turtlesim.yaml

     Your terminal will return the message: